I’ve cheated the Grim Reaper more times than anyone I know, and I’ll fight like a wildcat until they nail the lid of my pine box down on me.

 On February 26, 1941, Rickenbacker was on board a Douglas DC-3 that crashed outside of Atlanta, Georgia.
 Rickenbacker suffered grave injuries and was trapped in the wreckage.
 Despite his own predicament he did his best to keep up the spirits of the other survivors who were injured, and guided the ambulatory survivors to find help.
 Rickenbacker’s death was erroneously reported in the press, and he spent ten days near death, an experience he reported as being one of overwhelming calm and pleasure.

 Although highly critical of the New Deal policies of the Roosevelt administration which he regarded as socialistic, Rickenbacker went on missions throughout the War in support of the war effort.
 In October 1942 he was sent by the government on a tour of the Pacific to report on troop living conditions and military operations.
 Due to an error in navigation the B-17 he was a passenger on ditched in the Pacific.
 For 24 days, with very little food and water, Rickenbacker and the crew of the B-17 were adrift in the Pacific.
 Rickenbacker’s presumed death was reported in the newspapers.
 Rickenbacker took command, alternately browbeating and comforting his compatriots, all of whom were injured, in order to keep them functioning in what appeared to be a hopeless situation.
+The men read from the Bible, prayed for deliverance and sang hymns to keep their spirits up.
 A seagull landed on Rickenbacker’s head, and with the food it provided he kept his men alive.
 The military after over two weeks wanted to give up the search, but Mrs. Rickenbacker, Eddie’s wife, insisted they keep looking.
 On November 13, 1942 Rickenbacker and the other survivors were found and rescued by a Navy float plane.

 Rickenbacker died at age 82 of natural causes, cheating death until it was his time to go.